The $k$-flip Ising game: Decay of metastable states in the - flip Ising dynamics

 In Fig. \ref{exp_beta_h} upper plots show the dependence of $r_\tau(\beta, H, \rho,N)$ on $\rho$ for different values of $\beta$.
 It can be seen that with an increase in $\beta$, the mean transition time grows significantly as $\rho\rightarrow 1$, as predicted by theory.
 At the bottom of \ref{exp_beta_h} are graphs of the dependence of $r_\tau(\beta, H, \rho,N)$ on $\rho$ for different values of $\gamma$.
 It can be seen that with an increase in $\gamma$, the growing dependence of $\langle\tau(\rho)\rangle$ disappears completely at $\rho\rightarrow 1$ and there is a change of two regimes, as was shown earlier from the results of calculating the mean first-hitting time in Markov chains.

 In addition to analyzing the moments of the first-hitting time distribution, it is also of significant interest to study the corresponding histograms.
-Typical first-hitting time distributions were obtained and are presented in Fig. \ref{hist_N250B17_K_1_10_50_250}.
-It can be observed that the shape of the distribution remains largely unchanged, except for a slight accumulation of statistics at very short transition times for larger values of $k$.
-Notably, the distribution exhibits a heavy-tailed behavior, indicating that the time properties of the transition processes in the system cannot be fully characterized by the mean first-hitting time alone.
-This suggests that higher-order statistical properties must be taken into account for a comprehensive description of the system's transient behavior.
+Typical first-hitting time distributions were obtained and are presented on a logarithmic scale in Fig. \ref{hist_N250B17_K_1_25_125_250}.
+It can be observed that the shape of the distribution remains largely unchanged.
+Notably, the distribution tail decays exponentially, so the mean first-hitting time is well defined.
+It is known that for an exponential distribution, the first moment and standard deviation are the same.
+Figure \ref{dist_ratio} presents the ratio of the first moment $\langle \tau \rangle \equiv \langle \tau_{i^* j^*} \rangle$ to the standard deviation $\sigma_\tau$ for the first hitting time.
+As the parameters $N$ ($\beta$) increases, the ratio approaches unity, which may be indicative of the exponential nature of the underlying distribution.